davidemiceli/chainode/README.md

 Every participant is a network's node that is defined by:

-- Blockchain:
-    - the identifier of the blockchain.
+- Blockchain (*the identifier of the blockchain*).
-- Organization:
-    - a company, society, club, group, etc., or just an arbitrary identifier to cluster different peers.
+- Organization (*a company, society, club, group, etc., or just an arbitrary identifier to cluster different peers*).
-- Role:
-    - the role a node occupies in the network.
+- Role (*the role a node occupies in the network*).

 Currently, there are three types of peer node:

 - Kafka peers.
-- Chainode peers:
+- Chainode peers.
-  - proposes new blocks.
-  - receives, validates, and adds new blocks to the ledger.
 - Storage peers.

 ##### Kafka peers